 KRA stands for Key Result Area in the context of PMS, which stands for Performance Management System.

-A KRA is a specific area or task that an employee is responsible for, and it is directly related to the goals and objectives of the organization.
+A KRA is a specific area or task that an employee is responsible for, and it is directly related to the goals and objectives of the organisation.
 KRAs are used to evaluate an employee’s performance during the performance appraisal process.

-In the context of performance management, goals are used to measure an employee’s progress and contribution towards achieving the overall objectives of the organization.
+In the context of performance management, goals are used to measure an employee’s progress and contribution towards achieving the overall objectives of the organisation.
 Goals should be specific, measurable, achievable, relevant and time-bound (SMART).

 It was developed by Drs.
 Robert Kaplan and David Norton in the early 1990s, and it provides a framework for measuring performance across four key perspectives: financial, customer, internal processes, and learning and growth.

-By using the balanced scorecard approach to measure performance across these four perspectives, organizations can gain a more comprehensive understanding of their current state while also gaining insight into areas where they need to focus in order to achieve their strategic objectives.
+By using the balanced scorecard approach to measure performance across these four perspectives, organisations can gain a more comprehensive understanding of their current state while also gaining insight into areas where they need to focus in order to achieve their strategic objectives.

 Weighted average is a statistical measure that takes into account the importance, or weight, of each value in a data set.
 This type of average is calculated by multiplying each value in the data set by its corresponding weight, adding up all the products, and then dividing by the sum of the weights.